llms.txt

 If your database is slow to accept connections (cold starts, cross-region), raise DATABASE_ACQUIRE_TIMEOUT_MS and DATABASE_CREATE_TIMEOUT_MS instead of disabling keepalive or raising DATABASE_POOL_MIN.

-These variables have no effect on SQLite.
+These variables have no effect on SQLite, which uses a single shared connection.

 Switching databases